 MUSE program structure

 Student participants will attend a kick-off social event to meet and interact with potential mentors.
 Student preferences will then be considered to assign mentees with mentors.
 Each mentor will be assigned to two mentees.
 Each mentor-mentee will informally meet once every two weeks during the semester.
-All mentees and Mentors will attend 3 learning communities each semester to collectively discuss key topics such as learning strategies for chemistry coursework, effective use of technology, networking opportunities, and preparation for scientific careers.
+All mentees and mentors will attend 4 learning communities each semester to collectively discuss key topics such as learning strategies for chemistry coursework, effective use of technology, networking opportunities, and preparation for scientific careers.

-To ensure sustained active engagement, positive mentoring experiences, and academic success, the MUSE program is structured to financially compensate students with stipends per semester, paid summer research opportunities, and additional resources to support learning and enhance mentor-mentee relationships.
+To ensure sustained active engagement, positive mentoring experiences, and academic success, the MUSE program is structured to financially compensate students with scholarships per semester, paid summer research opportunities, and additional resources to support learning and enhance mentor-mentee relationships.
 One semester of MUSE is depicted below.

 If interested, please contact Dr. Jennifer Collins at email@example.com.